 - Completely fill the QuickBooks Assisted Bank Account Change form.

 - You need to create a case.
 Upload the completely filled and signed packet to intuit.
 You may follow the screen instructions to complete the procedure.
-Or you can reach our Quickbooks payroll support team at 1 (877) 227 2303.
+Or you can reach our Quickbooks payroll support team.